 - Hit the Add Asset state button in the Asset States section of the page.

-- Enter an asset state name into the State Name field of the popup window.
+- Enter a state name into the State Name field of the popup window.

 - Hit the OK button.
-The asset state is now included in any asset state dropdowns within the web console.
+The state is now included in any state dropdowns within the web console.

 Changing an asset's state manually